cryptoexplained/big-numbers/README.md

-# big-numbers
+# Big Numbers
-JavaScript Precision Arithmetic
+JavaScript Precision Arithmetic Library

+## Quick Start

+<a href="http://bignumbers.tech/tutorials/java-script">JavaScript tutorial</a> - explains how to use BigNumbers directly in your html pages
+<a href="http://bignumbers.tech/tutorials/nodejs">NodeJS tutorial</a> - explains how to use BigNumbers as NodeJS module

+## Documentation